Veterans are encouraged to enroll for Pact Act benefits by Aug. 9

 LAWRENCE: Nevins says he's lucky because they caught it early.
 And he's also lucky because in the past, it might have taken years for the VA to grant that his cancer was connected to his service.
 The PACT Act makes it automatic for a whole list of illnesses.
 But he knows lots of people haven't signed up yet.

-NEVINS: There's the person says, I feel fine, which I get because you're like, well, I just got to live my life, right?
-Leave that chapter behind me, recreate this new life where I'm not connected to the VA.
+NEVINS: There's the person that says, I feel fine, which I get because you're like, well, I just got to live my life - right? - leave that chapter behind me, recreate this new life where I'm not connected to the VA.
 I'm not in the military anymore.
 I don't wear a uniform.
 I have to focus on what's next.
 And that was me.
 Like, that was me.

 NEVINS: And then there are, I think, the people disappointed by the VA before, have been let down before.
 So then why is this going to be any different?
 Like, why bother?